Frankcoderr/Frankcoderr/README.md

-- 👋 Hi, I’m @Frankcoderr
+- 👋 Hi, I’m @Frankcoder (or Franco)
-- 👀 I’m interested in creating games, and robots
+- 👀 I’m interested in creating games, and robots.
 - 📫 How to reach me ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am studying programming since I was 11 years old.